webbgroup/certified-aws-solutions-architect-associate/2-deep-dive/cloudfront.md

     - It issues requests as the person whe pre-signed the URL
     - It uses the IAM key of the signing IAM principal
     - It has a limited lifetime

+## CloudFront Pricing

+- CloudFront Edge Locations are all around the world
+- The cost of data per edge location varies

+- Can reduce the amount of edge locations for cost reduction
+- Three price classes:
+    * Price Class All
+    * Price Class 200
+    * Price Class 100

+## Cloud Front Field Level Encryption
+* Protects user sensitive information through application stack
+* Adds an additional layer of security along with HTTPS
+* Sensitive information encrypted at the edge close to user
+* Uses asymmetric encryption
+Usage:
+    * Specify set of fields in POST requests that you want to be encrypted (up to 10 fields)